Cornell-Tech-AIRLab/robot_communication/README.md

 3. Connect the electronics (red to 5V power, black to ground, green to GPIO 18)
    </br>
    <img src="images/diagram.png" alt="diagram" width="500" height="280">
+   <figcaption>Fig: Electronic wiring connections for Raspberry Pi 4 with monitor, keyboard, mouse, and LED using appropriate wires and ports.</figcaption>
 4. Download this repo's files, extract, and move them to Home
 5. Download the Robot Operating System 2
    ```sh